Chart Color Schemes

 Humpty Doo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Humpty Doo's dwelling structure, as per the latest Census, consisted of 97.9% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Darwin metro's 92.6% houses and 7.4% other dwellings.
-Home ownership in Humpty Doo stood at 24.3%, with mortgaged dwellings at 60.9% and rented ones at 14.8%.
-The median monthly mortgage repayment was $2,347, higher than Darwin metro's $2,250.
-Median weekly rent in Humpty Doo was $400, compared to Darwin metro's $380.
-Nationally, Humpty Doo's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Humpty Doo's dwelling structure, as per the latest Census, consisted of 97.9% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 92.6% houses and 7.4% other dwellings.
+Home ownership in Humpty Doo stood at 24.3%, with the remaining dwellings either mortgaged (60.9%) or rented (14.8%).
+The median monthly mortgage repayment was $2,347, surpassing Darwin metro's average of $2,250.
+The median weekly rent in Humpty Doo was $400, compared to Darwin metro's $380.
+Nationally, Humpty Doo's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing